microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/New-MgBetaAdministrativeUnit.md

   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Description <String>]`: An optional description for the administrative unit.
 Supports $filter (eq, ne, in, startsWith), $search.
   - `[DisplayName <String>]`: Display name for the administrative unit.
-Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderby.
   - `[Extensions <IMicrosoftGraphExtension[]>]`: The collection of open extensions defined for this administrative unit.
 Nullable.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[IsMemberManagementRestricted <Boolean?>]`: true if members of this administrative unit should be treated as sensitive, which requires specific permissions to manage.
 Default value is false.
 Use this property to define administrative units whose roles don't inherit from tenant-level administrators, and management of individual member objects is limited to administrators scoped to a restricted management administrative unit.
-Immutable, so cannot be changed later.
+Immutable, so can't be changed later.
 For more information about working with restricted management administrative units, see Restricted management administrative units in Azure Active Directory.
   - `[Members <IMicrosoftGraphDirectoryObject[]>]`: Users and groups that are members of this administrative unit.
 Supports $expand.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.